xuantiep/xdeb-org/content/post/my-new-hi-fi-setup-pi-allo-moode-schiit.md

 A significant improvement in audio quality for only around $250 (Modi 3 + DigiOne + case etc.) plus the Raspberry Pi I had laying around.

-A fun project to do!
+A fun project to do.